Energy-Efficient Computation with DVFS using Deep Reinforcement Learning for Multi-Task Systems in Edge Computing: Proposed Method

-The encoding method is shown in Algorithm~\ref{alg:mlpencoder}.
-Only the $p_t$ is different in this encoder, all other parts are the same as TEGM Encoding. $p_t$ in this encoding only has one part which is the accumulated execution time for each task, and dividing the time into multiple parts based on different frequencies and different loads. $p_t$ in TEM encoding is the same as $p1_t$ in TEGM encoding, but has more details for each task.
+Fig.~\ref{fig:exmlp} shows a detailed example of how the governor makes the 17th decision using this encoder.
+Only the $p_t$ is different in this encoder (Line 4-8), all other parts are the same as TEGM Encoding (Line 9-12). $p_t$ in this encoding only has one part which is the accumulated execution time for each task, and dividing the time into multiple parts based on different frequencies and different loads. $p_t$ in TEM encoding is the same as $p1_t$ in TEGM encoding but has more details for each task.